BigMax24/BigscreenCreatorClub/README.md

 Both are used when dimming the lights in your environment.
 When no content is on-screen, the app will fade to your _lights up_ lightmap.

 > [!IMPORTANT]
-> It is important to assign your meshes with a simple material that's either assigned its texture assets or opaque with color.
+> It is important to assign your meshes with a simple material that's either assigned its texture asset or opaque with color.
 We recommend using the _Standard_ shader for your materials.
 When importing your environment into Bigscreen, we will assign the right shaders to the materials so screen lighting can work. **We do not accept having any realtime lighting setups nor complex shaders.** If there is a use case for a unique material or shader for object(s) in your environment, let us know about it in your submission ticket.
+>
+> **At this time, we require only *Albedo* (RGBA) texture maps on your materials.
+Support for Metallic and Normal maps might come in the future but to help keep the size of your assets at a minimum, it is best to have those texture assets absent.**

 > [!IMPORTANT]
 > You must ensure that all of your mesh objects you intend to lightbake with your environment have non-overlapping UV maps.
 If you lightbake otherwise, you end up with artifacts and screen lighting will not work appropriate.

 > [!IMPORTANT]
 > At a minimum, we require that you at least have a _lights up_ lightmap included with your environment.
-Only exception is if your meshes already have a suitable lightmap included.
+Only exception is if your scene comes with suitable lightmaps attached to the mesh GameObjects.

 > [!NOTE]
 > There are scenarios where a screen lit lightbake of your environment is not needed.
 Any environments you intend to be fairly lit at all times will not need _screen lit_ lightmap(s) but only the _lights up_ lightmap(s).
 Screen lighting will not be active in this scenario. **If your environment is intended to be screen lit, you must run the _screen lit_ lightbake first then do _lights up_.**